BlockChain-Station/docs/quick-start/quick-guide.md

 EnterCoin blockchain is called the Quore, which is a high-performance, highly scalable, customizable, and secure smart-contract platform.
 The Quore is permissionless, decentralized, and open-source.

 **HBFT consensus algorithm:** is asynchronous , leaderless, Byzantine Fault-Tolerant, to achieve instant transaction finality.
-The EnterChain testnet has served more than 40M transactions with a daily growth of more than 500k transactions.&#x20;
+The Blockchain Station™ testnet has served more than 40M transactions with a daily growth of more than 500k transactions.&#x20;

 **Bonsai: From a Forest of Tries to a Bonsai Trie**